cyberark/secrets-provider-for-k8s/CONTRIBUTING.md

 ### Go

-To work in this codebase, you will want to have Go installed.
+To work in this codebase, you will want to have Go version 1.12 installed.

 ## Documentation